Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Introduction

-\begin{itemize} \item We formulate a partially observable LQG optimal control problem with a set of costly quantizers that quantize the measurements.
-We seek an optimal controller that minimizes the expected quadratic cost and an optimal selection of the quantizers that determine the quality of the measurements arriving at the controller. \item We explicitly consider the delays in transmission.
-Delays are determined by the bit-rate of the channel and the number of bits required to represent the quantized output.
-Thus, different quantizers may have different delays.
-This may lead to out-of-order measurements arrival at the controller. \item We show that quantizing the innovations separates the controller synthesis problem from the quantizer selection problem.
-The idea of innovation--quantization is presented in \cite{borkar1997lqg} for a fully observed system with a deterministic initial state.
-In this work, we extend the innovation-quantization idea for partially observed systems with uncertain initial states. \item We study the optimal controller structure and show that the controller is of a certainty-equivalence type.
-The controller gains can be computed offline and the gains do not depend on the parameters of the quantizers. \item The analysis of the quantizer-selection reveals that the optimal strategy for the selection of the quantizers can be computed offline. \end{itemize}
+The contributions of this work are as follows.
+We show that quantizing the ``innovation signal" separates the controller synthesis problem from the quantizer selection problem.
+While the idea of innovation--quantization was originally proposed in \cite{borkar1997lqg} for a fully observed system with a deterministic initial state, in this work, we extend the innovation-quantization idea for partially observed systems with uncertain initial states.
+Furthermore, we explicitly consider delays in the arrival of the measurements at the controller.
+We study the optimal controller and show that the controller is of a certainty-equivalence type.
+The controller gains can be computed offline and they do not depend on the parameters of the quantizers.
+The analysis of the quantizer-selection problem reveals that the optimal strategy for the selection of the quantizers can also be computed offline by solving a simple linear programming problem.

 The rest of the paper is organized as follows: in Section \ref{S:prel} we discuss some background on random variables; in Section \ref{S:prob} we formally define the problem addressed in this paper; Section \ref{S:solution} provides the structure for the optimal controller and the quantizer selection scheme.
-Finally, we conclude the paper with a summary in Section \ref{S:conclusion}.
+Finally, we conclude the paper in Section~\ref{S:conclusion}.